EnvCommons/Chernobyl/README.md

 ## Time Horizon

-NPP Sim scenarios range from 150 to 300 maximum steps, with timesteps from 15 seconds to 10 minutes depending on scenario urgency.
+Chernobyl scenarios range from 150 to 300 maximum steps, with timesteps from 15 seconds to 10 minutes depending on scenario urgency.
 Each time-advancing tool call advances the simulation by one timestep.

 ## Environment Difficulty